-Babies toddle around the waiting room, giggling a little too loud, and husband attempts to complete some homework while we wait for my name to be called.
+Baby fusses in the waiting room a little too loud, and older son attempts to help calm her while we wait for my name to be called.
 It takes longer than I'd hoped.

 We wait some more.